HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Datadog/README.md

     Notes: Application key names cannot be blank.

-11. Q: How to create API key ?
+12. Q: How to create API key ?

     A: To add a Datadog API key or client token:

-    - In your Profile , Navigate to Organization settings, then click the API keys or Client Tokens tab.
+    - In your Profile, navigate to Organization settings, then click the API keys or Client Tokens tab.
     - Click the New Key or New Client Token button, depending on which you’re creating.
     - Enter a name for your key or token.
     - Click Create API key or Create Client Token.

-    Notes: Your org must have at least one API key and up to 50 API keys.
+    Notes: Your organization must have at least one API key and up to 50 API keys.
 Key names must be unique across your organization.

-12. Q: How to create new alerts/monitors ?
+13. Q: How to create new alerts/monitors ?

      A: Follow this [Monitors](https://docs.datadoghq.com/monitors/) documentation to create your alerts/monitors.

-13. Q: Error while getting hostname, exiting: unable to reliably determine the host name.
+14. Q: Error while getting hostname, exiting: unable to reliably determine the host name.
 You can define one in the agent config file or in your hosts file.

     A:  Inside its manifest daemonset.yaml, add the following environment variable for all containers ( agent, trace-agent,process-agent,system-probe,security-agent ).